-Exhibitors can wait until after judging is all finished (around 12 pm on 7/26/24) and take their exhibit home to put in freezer so they don't have to make a new one. (recommended)
+Exhibitors can wait until after judging is all finished (around 12 pm on 7/22/25) and take their exhibit home to put in freezer so they don't have to make a new one. (recommended)

-4-H Cooking 101 (SF 50200a, 50200b, 50200c)

-Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking101Recipes), prepare an exhibit for one of the classes below.
+4-H Cooking 101 (SF 50200a, 50200b, 50200c) 4-H Cooking 101 - Required exhibit for one of the classes below.
 No icing should be on any products.
 No ingredient additions or substitutions should be made to the recipes, unless they are to accommodate food allergies, sensitivities, or special diets (i.e. nut allergy, gluten intolerance, vegetarian/vegan diet, etc.).
 If you make changes to the recipe due to the reasons listed above, bring a copy of the recipe with your changes and be prepared to discuss them with the judge.
 Bars, coffeecake, or cookies should be displayed on a disposable plate placed in a zip-sealing plastic bag.
 In addition to your food exhibit, complete the What's on Your Plate?
 Activity on pages 10-11 in the 4-H Cooking 101 project manual (and for download at go.illinois.edu/Cooking101Activity).
 Bring a document with printed pictures of your 3 or more plates and the answers to questions 1-7 to remain on display with your project.
 The words on the plates must be legible and clearly visible in the picture.
 Pictures, graphics or photos are acceptable.
 Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.